zydusss/Spark/README.md

  #### Spark MLlib

- What is Spark MLlib ?
+ * What is Spark MLlib ?

- Why you should be using Spark MLlib ?
+ * Why you should be using Spark MLlib ?

- How ?
+ * How ?

  #### Spark Streaming

- What is Spark Streaming ?
+ * What is Spark Streaming ?

+   * An extension of core Spark.

+   * Provides capability for real time processing of streaming data.

+   * Use cases : Continous ETL , Website Monitoring , Fraud detection , Ad monetization , Social media analysis , Financial market trends

- Why you should be using Spark Streaming ?
+ * Why you should be using Spark Streaming ?

- How ?
+ * How ?

  #### Spark GraphX

- What is Spark GraphX ?
+ * What is Spark GraphX ?

- Why you should be using Spark GraphX ?
+ * Why you should be using Spark GraphX ?

- How ?
+ * How ?